twse/random-stuff/README.md

 **Command line** - They won't receive emails when everyone is added - this will see the message in the log.
 1. Clone the `mozilla/community-data` repository.
 2. Copy names from Mozilla-related websites such as translation projects.
-3. Save the file as .csv (the file extension means comma separated value).
+3. Save the file as comma separated values (file extension `.csv`).
 4. Add the contents to `names.csv` via `echo file.csv >> ../names.csv` with the second word replaced with your actual file having a list.
-5. Commit changes via `git commit -a -m "message"` replaced with your own message.
+5. Commit changes with `-a -m "message"` replaced with your own message.
 6. Login as the current owner (see module info below) to push changes.
 7. View the Mozilla credits list to change the last updated date and add the entries.